shifaaakhtar/Airline-Passenger-Satisfaction-Analysis/README.md

 - Examined the distribution of satisfied and dissatisfied passengers.
 - Established baseline satisfaction levels across the dataset.

+### Key Service Areas Based on Satisfaction
+- Identified service categories with the largest rating differences between satisfied and dissatisfied passengers

 ### Delay Impact Analysis
 - Investigated how delays affect satisfaction
 - Grouped arrival delays into threshold categories